MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - In an **engineer to order** strategy, the general scope of the product is defined, but the design is only finalized at the time the customer places an order.
 This approach is common in industries that require very custom solutions, such as construction and bespoke machinery.

+### Project budget

+A project budget is the total projected costs needed to complete a project over a defined period of time.
+It's used to estimate what the costs of the project will be for every phase of the project.
+Creating a project budget is a critical part of the project planning process.
+The project budget will include such things as labor costs, material procurement costs and operating costs.
+It's not a static document, and it can be reviewed and revived throughout the project.

 ### Project contract

 The [project contract](/dynamics365/project-operations/prod-pma/project-contracts) is a formal written agreement between an organization, the contractor, and a client, the buyer, that defines the terms and conditions of a project or business transaction.
 It includes details such as scope of work, deliverables, timelines, payment terms, and responsibilities of both parties.

 In Dynamics 365, a project that will be invoiced must be associated with a project contract.
 Settings for a project contract apply to all projects and subprojects that are associated with it.
 A project contract can specify one or more sources of funding.
 You can invoice one or more projects at the same time and make sure that a uniform invoicing procedure is applied for each subproject in a project structure.

+### Project controller

+The project controller works directly with the project manager to help define the project's goals and objectives.
+They create and maintain a project budget and schedule, analyze progress reported against the work schedules and recommend actions to improve progress.

 ### Project delivery